aserto-templates/template-policy-peoplefinder-abac/content/README.md

-# policy-peoplefinder
+# policy-peoplefinder-abac

-This repository houses the Aserto policy for the PeopleFinder sample.
+This repository houses an ABAC-style Aserto policy for the PeopleFinder sample.

 ## Directory structure